 With the absence of cars on the island, one of the more popular modes of transportation is horse-drawn carriages.
 You can use the carriages to transport you and your luggage from the ferry terminal to your hotel or catch a scenic carriage ride around the island.
 It is a great way to get a lay of the land when you first arrive and scout out places that you would like to come back and visit on foot or bicycle.
 No trip to Mackinac Island is complete without taking a carriage ride.

 Out of all of the things that Mackinac Island is famous for, my favorite is undoubtedly their fudge.
 Freshly made daily, the fudge on the island is absolutely out of this world tasty.
 One of the best places at making this delicious fudge is Murdicks Fudge, which has been in business on the island since 1887.
 If you have a sweet tooth, you will not want to miss out on trying their fudge.

 If you would like to tour the island at your own pace but aren’t really thrilled with the idea of walking, another great way to get around the island is to rent a bicycle.
 There are a number of different places on the island that rent bikes, most notably the vendors I have listed below:

 Depending on your needs, the vendors I listed above offer a wide variety of bicycles to rent.
 This includes bicycles with child carriers for those of you who will be traveling with kids.
-In case you are interested, I have included a list of the most common types of bicycles for rent for you to review below.
+In case you are interested, I have included a list of the most common types of bicycles for rent for you to review in my Mackinac Island visitor guide below.

 - 3 Speed